zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

   - Starters - USUM is much more stable

 ## Final Screens
-  - Tapus: Tapu ko-ko-ko-kooo!!! / Ta-pu-leeeh! / Ta-pu-loooo! / Ta-pu-fiiieee!
+  - Tapus: _Tapu ko-ko-ko-kooo!!!_ / _Ta-pu-leeeh!_ / _Ta-pu-looooo_ / _Ta-pu-fiiieee!_
-  - In-game gifts/Fossils/Cosmog/Mystery Gift: You received xxx!
+  - In-game gifts/Fossils/Cosmog/Mystery Gift: "You received xxx!""
     - For Mystery Gift, NPCs should be 6 if standing directly in front of the delivery man.
 NPCs are 4 if standing behind him.
-  - Necrozma: Linooo!
+  - Necrozma: _Linooo!_
-  - Starters: SM - Having accepted one another, you'll surely be friends for life.
+  - Starters: SM - "Having accepted one another, you'll surely be friends for life."
-    - USUM - You chose xxx!
+    - USUM - "You chose xxx!"

 ## Step 1: Set Up 3DSRNGTool